build-wars/texmod/trunk/OTM_GUI/bin/README_English.txt

 load it into the game, edit it again and load it into the game again, ... and all without a restart of the game.

+side note: If "save all textures" is switched on, the texture will only be saved, if the textures are loaded by the game and only in the moment they are loaded.
+If you switch this option on, while a map is loaded, probably nothing will hapen, because all textures are loaded for this map.
+Change the Map or reload it again.

 How does OpenTexMod interact with the game?